100 King St W, Suite 6200, 1 First Cdn Pl, PO Box 50, Toronto, ON

 Year called to bar: 1985 (ON)

-Don is a partner in the business law department and former Co-Chair of the M&A Practice Group.
+Don is a partner in the business law department and former Co-Chair of the M&A practice group.
 Don's practice focuses primarily on public company mergers & acquisitions.
 His M&A experience includes advising on public takeover bids, plans of arrangement, restructurings, special committee assignments, hostile proxy solicitations, dealer fairness opinions, government privatizations, and exchangeable share transactions.
 Don also advises private investors in public corporations including the acquisition and disposition of significant security holdings.
 He has also acted on public and private securities financings, exchangeable share and restricted share transactions, hostile proxy solicitations and dealer fairness opinions and has advised special committees in related party transactions and insider bids.

 On March 22, 2018, Wolf Midstream Inc. (Wolf Midstream) successfully closed the acquisition from MEG Energy Corp.
 (MEG) of MEG’s 50-per-cent ownership interest in Access Pipeline and a 100-per-cent ownership interest in the Stonefell Terminal for $1.52 billion, including capital commitments of approximately $90 million.
 Wolf Midstream also completed an amendment and restatement of its senior secured credit facilities, which were upsized on the date of the acquisition to $1.5 billion, in order to provide debt financing for the acquisition.